ohnx-archive/PlayMusic/README.md

 Please note that this functionality does technically mean that there is a keylogger built into this app to detect when a media key is pressed, but solely for that purpose.
 Nothing is done in this app if the key pressed isn't a media key.
 Luckily, it's open source, so if you don't trust me (which I sure hope you do!), you can examine the source code.

 ### id3 tags
 PlayMusic uses id3 tags to determine the artists, song title and album titles.
-If you want to edit these tags, check out [mp3tag](http://www.mp3tag.de/en/).
-In the future, I may add the ability to edit tags in the application.
+If you want to edit these tags, simply click on the cell that you want to edit.
+Afterwards, be sure to save your changes using File > Save.
+Make sure you aren't listening to the song you edited when you're saving though!

 ### shuffle
 Shuffle is the difference between going to a random song and going to the next song on the list (alphabetical by filename)

+### changing the music scan directory
+If you want to change the music scan directory, you can either put a file named "config.txt" (with the first line being the folder path) in the same folder as PlayMusic, and PlayMusic will automatically use that when starting. alternatively, you can also use the File > Change Music Location menu to select another folder to scan.

 ## screenshots
+These screenshots are out of date.
+I will post new ones soon (this means in less than a year).
 Mini mode:

 ![Mini mode](http://i.imgur.com/n6tYa0f.png)